codefellows/code-challenges/nearest-value-bst/README.md

 We are helping a software team create a project management app.
 They'd like your help with the time estimation feature.

-They are constantly getting data from 1000s of actual finished projects, containing how many user stories are on the project, and the total number of hours the project took to complete.
+They are constantly getting data from 1000s of actual finished projects.
+This data contains:
+ - how many user stories were in project
+ - and the total number of hours the project took to complete.

-When a new project is proposed, we need you to give a quick rough estimate: report the hours from the existing project data that most closely matches the new project's number of user stories.
+When a **new** project is proposed, we need you to give a quick rough estimate: report the hours from the existing project data that most closely matches the new project's number of user stories.

 You must return your result as efficiently as possible.

+## Requirements

+1. Identify how you'd like to hold this data (they should discuss the efficiency of their proposed solution)
+1. Create an algorithm for retrieving a rough estimate
+1. Code up your algorithm as accurately as possible

 ## Example Inputs & Outputs